jonthenerd/jonthenerd.github.io/content/posts/2011-07-21-sharepoint-2010-disable-feature-on-all-web-applications-powershell.md

 ---
 title: "SharePoint 2010: Disable Feature on all Web Applications PowerShell"
-date: 2011-07-21 13:42
+date: "2011-07-21"
 author: Jon Badgett
-categories: [PowerShell, Programming, SharePoint]
+categories:
+  - PowerShell
+  - Programming
+  - SharePoint
 draft: false
+slug: sharepoint-2010-disable-feature-on-all-web-applications-powershell
 ---

 Because it's easier to copy+paste this later...
 This will disable a feature on all web applications in a farm.
-Very convenient for when you're removing a feature from a solution.
-  [code lang="ps"] Get-SPWebApplication | ForEach-Object {Disable-SPFeature &quot;Solution.Name_FeatureName&quot; -url $_.Url;} [/code]
+Very convenient for when you're removing a feature from a solution. [code lang="ps"] Get-SPWebApplication | ForEach-Object {Disable-SPFeature &quot;Solution.Name*FeatureName&quot; -url $*.Url;} [/code]